 9) To allow for non-Covid-19 related medical procedures to occur

 We need to flatten the curve in the U.S. so that patients have a place to go to have medical procedures done.
 For much of the initial lockdown period, many states had stopped nonessential medical care.
-As the number of Covid-19 infections increased, state governments hoped to reduce the risk of non-Covid-19 related patients getting infected as well as to free up some beds.
-A further example of this happened at the end of June when four counties in Texas experienced a surge of Covid-19 cases.
+Their reasons were two-fold.
+First, they states hoped hoped to reduce the risk of non-Covid-19 related patients getting infected.
+Second, they freed up some beds.
+An example of this happened at the end of June when four counties in Texas experienced a surge of Covid-19 cases.
 Texas governor Greg Abbot stopped elective surgeries.

-What is essential or what is nonessential medical care is determined by the hospital, though.
-During the first months of the pandemic in the U.S., many people reported that their surgeries for cancer and treatment such as chemotherapy were delayed.
-The benefits of the treatments were weighed against the risks of contracting the virus, but for the patients, the outcome of their cancer was certainly worsened.
-Likewise, many people with other ailments were also not being treated.
+Hospitals determine what is essential or nonessential medical care.
+During the first months of the pandemic in the U.S., surgeries for cancer and treatment such as chemotherapy were delayed.
+The hospitals weighed the benefits of the treatments against the risks of patients contracting the virus.
+However, for the patients, the outcome of their cancer was certainly worsened.
+Hospitals were also not treating many other ailments.

 With a surge of Covid-19 patients, non-Covid-19 patients also feared the hospital itself.
 This fear can be dangerous as there are times when the sick should seek medical help, but they aren’t.
 The CDC reported that emergency room visits decreased by 42% between March and May 2020.

-A surge of Covid-19 patients not only increases deaths in those who have the virus but it also increases deaths in those who do not have the virus.
-Medical treatment is skipped either due to rescheduling or fear.
+A surge of Covid-19 patients both increases deaths with those have the virus and those without.
+Patients skip medical treatment.
 Flattening the curve will also save lives for non-Covid-19 patients.

 10) To ensure fewer people experience long-term damage due to Covid-19

 By flattening the curve, fewer people will have long-term health problems due to Covid-19.
 Most people who contract Covid-19 have mild cases and will recover.
 The mortality rate is not the only issue.
-The virus has not been around long enough to make precise conclusions about the long-term effects of having an infection.
-However, Covid-19 causes pneumonia.
-Additionally, pulmonary fibrosis, which is a common symptom of Covid-19, has been associated with a decrease in lung functioning.
-How temporary this decrease is has yet to be ascertained.
+The virus has not been around long enough to know exactly what long-term effects there will be.
+Covid-19 causes pneumonia and pulmonary fibrosis.
+Pulmonary fibrosis causes a decrease in lung functioning.
+Doctors don’t know how temporary this will be.

 There are other severe symptoms.
 10% of hospitalized patients appear to have dangerous blood clots.
 When clots block arteries they can cause organ damage.
-The Covid-19 virus has also been known to cause heart problems, kidney disease, gastrointestinal problems, and it may even affect the brain.
+The Covid-19 virus seems to also cause heart problems, kidney disease, gastrointestinal problems.
+It may even affect the brain.
 Cases of long term neurological effects are increasing.

 Living with chronic deleterious health effects causes extended suffering.
-By flattening the curve, we can reduce the number of people who will suffer chronic health problems due to Covid-19.
+Stories like Jeff Freeman who are living with long-term effects for months and months are common.
+By flattening the curve, fewer people will suffer chronic health problems due to Covid-19.

 Read more about the medical impacts of the pandemic with how Covid-19 is pushing the next generation of healthcare into telehealth or how drug shortages threaten Covid-19 treatment.